Click below to find the 2018 Annual Conference program.

 Technology, changing consumer demands, regulation and non-bank competition are all forces changing the banking landscape, affecting how banks are structured, their technology investments, physical presence, ROE, and more.
-This panel convenes leading experts with deep knowledge of the industry, but who are affiliated with institutions other than banks, for an outside perspective on how banks are being re-shaped in response to these trends and what these changes mean for bank customers, markets, shareholders, and perhaps the financial system more generally.
-Panelists will also share their perspective on potential futures for the commercial banking landscape.
+This panel convenes finance industry leaders with deep knowledge of the banking industry for an outside perspective on how banks are being re-shaped in response to these trends and what these changes mean for bank customers, markets, shareholders, and perhaps the financial system more generally.
+Panelists will also share their perspective and outlooks for the commercial banking landscape in the future.

-The litigations and enforcement environment continues to evolve for banks.
-Responding to government investigations and enforcement actions is becoming steadily more demanding.
-During this panel, regulators and senior representatives from banks will provide insights into the hallmarks of a good internal investigation, current enforcement priorities and initiatives, ongoing challenges as well as issues relating to institutional vs. individual accountability, interagency coordination of enforcement actions, the appropriate role of compliance monitors, and what some observers increasingly refer to as “regulation by enforcement.”
+The litigation and enforcement environment continues to evolve for banks, particularly in the context of government investigations and enforcement actions, which, year after year, become steadily more demanding.
+Senior representatives from banks, regulatory agencies, and the legal community will provide insights into the hallmarks of a good internal investigation, current enforcement priorities and initiatives and more.
+The panelists will also discuss issues relating to institutional versus individual accountability, interagency coordination of enforcement actions, the appropriate role of compliance monitors, and what some observers increasingly refer to as “regulation by enforcement.”

 Lots of investment, time, discussion and volatility has been centered around the topics of blockchain technology and cryptocurrencies without much in the way of results.
 What is its relevancy as is comes to banking and even payments in the future?
 Will regulatory agencies or governments continue to get more involved?
 Will cryptocurrencies topple fiat currencies?